 The CBI Good Impression (GI) Scale measures an applicant’s tendency to underreport counter-productive behaviors on the survey.

-The center image shows the Good Impression Scale highlighted.
+The center image shows the Good Impression Scale at the top of the graph.

 Understanding the Good Impression Scale